Gouthamve/geekon.tech/content/post/golang-lexing-parsing.md

 The lexer itself is a golang package whose documentation and public API can be found [here](https://golang.org/pkg/go/scanner/).
 Like most hand-written lexers it is made up of a [huuuge switch case](https://github.com/golang/go/blob/master/src/go/scanner/scanner.go#L598-L761).

-You initialise the scanner on a ```[]byte``` and constantly call the ```Scan``` method.
+You initialise the scanner on a ```[]byte``` (which is all the text) and constantly call the ```Scan``` method.
 The Scanner struct has the current state and the methods defined on it are used to capture the tokens.
 For those tokens which take more than one look ahead, [these](https://github.com/golang/go/blob/master/src/go/scanner/scanner.go#L531-L565) functions are used to select tokens based on context.

 ## The Parser
 One very frustrating aspect of the golang is the lack of documentation.
-We have to go through the code to understand what is happening and doing that for something as complex as a compiler ~~sucked~~ was tedious in the beginning but was acutally fun once you figure out whats happening.
+We have to go through the code to understand what is happening.
+Doing that for something as complex as a compiler ~~sucked~~ was tedious in the beginning but was acutally fun once I figured out whats happening.

-So I am going to dump the code here as I wade through the parser, so if I dont clean it up, please be ready for a lot of code.
+So I am going to dump the code here as I wade through the parser, so if I don't clean it up, please be ready for a lot of code.
 ### Parser Struct

 ```